LivotovLabs/AndroidApplicationSkeleton/README.md

 ## The Lazy Idea

-The main idea of this project is that's I'm very lazy :)

 Bootstrapping a new app from scratch is a kind of pain - you have to create a base gradle project, setup commonly used dependencies, write commonly used code such as App class, base activities, etc,etc, plug-in event bus, plug-in themes, perform some initial material design tweaks and a lot of other stuff and